 Ask whether the insurance company covers facility charges in an outpatient hospital clinic.
 If it does, ask what percentage of the charge is covered.
 Additionally, verify what your hospital outpatient insurance benefits are, as they typically are applied toward a hospital deductible and coinsurance payment.

-How does this affect a patient who has Medicare?
+How does this affect a patient who has Medicare, Tricare or Blue Cross/Blue Shield?

-In a hospital-based outpatient clinic, Medicare patients may receive two (2) separate bills for services provided in the clinic – one from the doctor and one from the hospital.
+In a hospital-based outpatient clinic, these patients may receive two (2) separate bills for services provided in the clinic – one from the doctor and one from the hospital.

 Does this affect patient co-pays or deductibles?

-Depending on the clinical service being provided, additional out-of-pocket expenses for Medicare patients may be incurred in the “Provider-Based” clinic.
+Depending on the clinical service being provided, additional out-of-pocket expenses for these patients may be incurred in the “Provider-Based” clinic.

 Co-insurance and deductibles may be covered by a secondary insurance policy.
 Check with your benefits or insurance company for details related to your secondary coverage.
 For instance, you may ask whether the secondary insurance company covers facility charges or provider-based billing.
 If it does, ask what percentage of the charge is covered.
 Verify what your hospital outpatient insurance benefits are, as they typically are applied toward your deductible and coinsurance.